Product School

 • You’ll likely be presenting rather than sharing the PRD.

-• PRDs are living Documents:
+• PRDs are living documents:

 As you build the product, you need to constantly update the PRD.

-• They must be flexible:
+• PRDs must be flexible:

 As you write your first drafts, it’s ok to leave TBD and placeholder comments for unknowns.

-• A good PRD is concise:
+• A good PRD is precise and concise:

 Note key decisions, add relevant links, and don't leave anything up for interpretation.